Regularity properties and simulations of Gaussian random fields on the Sphere cross Time

-For the rest of this manuscript we will consider $S$ to be a topological space endowed with a strictly positive measure $\upsilon$, that is, a complete Borel measure on $S$ for which two properties hold: every open non-empty subset of $S$ has positive measure and every $x \in S$ belongs to an open subset of $S$ having finite measure.
+For the rest of this manuscript we will consider $S$ to be a topological space endowed with a strictly positive measure $\upsilon$, that is, a complete Borel measure on $S$ for which two properties hold: every open nonempty subset of $S$ has positive measure and every $x \in S$ belongs to an open subset of $S$ having finite measure.
 Besides, as in Section \ref{Preli}, $(\Omega, \mathcal{F}, \mathbb{P})$ denotes a complete probability space.